CentauriSoldier/Sim2D/README.md

 	return MyObject;

 Using the Draw action plugin, these objects are drawn at run-time over a auto-managed "canvas" (an Input object with a specific name).
 The objects are drawn in layers so that UI objects show up on top.
 The objects have events and will soon have (optional) collision.

+**Speed**

+Besides that, custom object draws are significantly faster than Autoplay Media Studio's object draw, allowing for a real and practical pathway to creating games in AMS.

+**Feasible Game Types**

+RPGs, Puzzle, Table-top-style, Text, Scroller, and their ilk.

 ### What Sim2D is *NOT*
 While Sim2D is great for the creating game types listed above (as well other such game types), it is not, nor ever will be, viable for making graphic-intense games such as 3D games, First Person Shooters, etc. The boon of being able to use AMS for creating games comes with limitations which cannot be overcome by this framework.